 In demand for her exceptional talents in both performance and instruction, pianist Dr. Jeong-ah Ryu has been recognized as a vital soloist, chamber musician, and teaching professional.
-She has won numerous prizes in Korea, France, the United Kingdom and the United States: first prize at Trianon Music Group Competition, Bromsgrove Young International Competition, British Contemporary Piano Competition, Beethoven Competition, Los Angeles International Liszt Competition, Korean Symphony Competition, and the Concours National de Piano Lagny-sur-Marne in Paris.
+She has won numerous prizes in Korea, France, the United Kingdom and the United States: first prize at Trianon Music Group Competition, Bromsgrove Young International Competition, British Contemporary Piano Competition, Beethoven Competition, Los Angeles International Liszt Competition, Korean Symphony Competition, and the Concours International de Piano Lagny-sur-Marne in Paris.
 She has been awarded the Frederick Jackson Award, Liversidge Award, Musicians Benevolent Fund Scholarship, and Hattori Foundation Scholarship among others.

 Dr. Ryu has given recitals in the United Kingdom at various venues.
 Her performances were shown at the Snape Malting Concert Hall, St. Albans Theatre, St. Andrew’s Hall, the Purcell Room, Wigmore Hall, and St. James Church in Piccadilly.
 Highlights of her performances include concertos with the City of London Sinfonia, and Ernest Read Symphony Orchestra, and especially, her Grieg Concerto with Trianon Symphony Orchestra in the Norwich festival in London, acknowledged by the East Anglia Music Magazine, UK.
 Not limited to within the UK, she performed in other European and Asian countries where her performances were broadcast on national radio.